-Florida Gators fans across the state of Florida and country can rest easier as ESPN and the SEC Network announced Friday that they have reached a deal for the channel to be distributed by Comcast at launch on Aug.
+Florida Gators fans across the state of Florida and country can rest easier as ESPN and the SEC Network announced Thursday that they have reached a deal for the channel to be distributed by Time Warner Cable and Bright House Networks when it launches nationwide on Aug.
 14.

-Already set to be available on AT&T U-Verse, DISH Network, Google Fiber, Cox Communications and a variety of local cable carriers, SEC Network will now be in approximately 22 million more homes across the country by reaching a distribution agreement with Comcast.
+Already set to be available on AT&T U-Verse, DISH Network, Google Fiber, Cox Communications and Xfinity TV, as well as a variety of local cable carriers, SEC Network will now be in approximately 60 million homes after these latest agreements.

 “We know we have customers who want the SEC-ESPN Network, and are pleased to bring it to them,” said Andrew Rosenberg, Senior Vice President of Content Acquisition for Time Warner Cable in a press release.
 “This deal will help ensure that fans and alumni of SEC universities won’t miss any important games.”

 Multiple reports over the last few weeks have DirecTV near a deal with ESPN to carry the SEC Network.
 It and Verizon FIOS are the only major providers not currently slated to have the channel when it launches.

 Every major cable operator in Florida, plus DISH Network subscribers, now has access to the SEC Network.
 DirecTV is available throughout the state, while Verizon FIOS currently only available in Sarasota, St. Petersburg and Tampa.